microsoft/MicroHack/03-Azure/01-03-Infrastructure/03_Hybrid_Azure_Arc_Journey/Readme.md

 ![image](./IMG/AzureArc-01.png)

 - Gain central visibility, operations, and compliance Standardize visibility, operationsand compliance across a wide range of resources and locations by extending the Azure control plane.
 Right from Azure, you can easily organize, govern, and secure Windows, Linux, SQL Servers and Kubernetes clusters across datacenters, edge, and multi-cloud.

 - Build Cloud native apps anywhere, at scale Centrally code and deploy applications confidently to any Kubernetes distribution in any location.
 Accelerate development by using best in class applications services with standardized deployment, configuration, security, and observability.

 - Run Azure services anywhere Flexibly use cloud innovation where you need it by deploying Azure services anywhere.
 Implement cloud practices and automation to deploy faster, consistently, and at scale with always-up-to-date Azure Arc enabled services.

+## MicroHack context

 This MicroHack scenario walks through the use of Azure Arc with a focus on the best practices and the design principles and some interesting challenges for real world scenarios.
 Specifically, this builds up to include working with an existing infrastructure in your datacenter.

+Further resources - Thomas Maurer & Lior links

 ![image](./img/0_azure-stack-hci-solution.png)